Mod-p Poincar\'e Duality in p-adic Analytic Geometry

-In this section, We define the Faltings' trace map on any admissible separated formal $\O_C$-scheme with smooth generic fiber of pure dimension $d$.
-The main idea is to define it firstly on models with reduced special fiber using Theorem~\ref{thm:dualizing-reflexive-formal-schemes} and the constructions of $\Psi^d_{\X^\sm}$ and $\Psi^{d}_X$ that we constructed above.
-Then we consider the canonical finite rig-isomorphism $\X' \to \X$ such that the special fiber of $\X'$ is reduced and roughly define the trace map on $\X$ as the composition of the (derived) pushforward of the trace on $\X'$ and the trace coming from Grothendieck duality.
+In this section, we define Faltings' trace map on any admissible separated formal $\O_C$-scheme with smooth generic fiber of pure dimension $d$ and reduced special fiber.
+The essential idea of the construction is to glue Definition~\ref{defn:trace-on-smooth-locus} and Definition~\ref{defn:phi-generic-fiber} together.
+Even though, we are ultimately interested in the $\O^+/p$-version of the trace map, it is crucial to first define the $\wdh{\O}^+$-version of the trace map.

+\begin{defn} A {\it nice admissible formal $\O_C$-scheme of dimension $d$} is a separated admissible formal $\O_C$-scheme $\X$ with smooth generic fiber of pure dimension $d$ and reduced special fiber. \end{defn}

-\begin{thm} Let $\X$ be an admissible separated formal $\O_C$-scheme with smooth adic generic fiber $X=\X_C$ and reduced special fiber $\ov{\X}$.
-Suppose that $X$ is of pure dimension $d$.
+\begin{thm} Let $\X$ be nice admissible formal $\O_C$-scheme of dimension $d$, and let $X=\X_C$ and $\ov{\X}$ be its generic and special fiber respectively.
 Then there is a unique morphism